mudcoders/awesome-mud/README.md

 _Log in and play._

+- [Blightmud](https://github.com/LiquidityC/Blightmud) -  A mud client for the terminal
+- [BlowTorch](https://bt.happygoatstudios.com/) - A MUD client for Android.
 - [Mudlet](https://github.com/Mudlet/Mudlet) - A cross-platform, MUD client with scripting in Lua.
 - [MUDRammer](https://github.com/splinesoft/MUDRammer) - Modern MUD client for the iPhone and iPad.
 - [TinTin++](http://tintin.sourceforge.net/) - Cross-platform, command line MUD client.